 The United States is one of the world’s largest markets for civil and military aircraft, helicopters and space activities.
-More than just a marketplace in which to sell, the U.S. has long been a valued industrial partner to Airbus.
+The U.S. has long been a valued industrial partner to Airbus.
 Since 1990, Airbus has spent some $200 billion dollars with hundreds of U.S. suppliers – $48 billion in the last three years alone.
-That spending helps support 275,000 American jobs.
+That spending helps support 200,000 American jobs.
 That business also makes Airbus the largest export company for the U.S. aerospace industry.

 Airbus directly employs more than 3,200 people across the U.S. at a growing network of businesses and facilities.
-Among them are two assembly lines that produce “made-in-America” commercial airliners as well as helicopters for both military and civilian customers; two engineering centers; and an aircraft spares facility that stocks nearly all the proprietary hardware used on Airbus aircraft.
-The company also has a large in-country training center for pilots, crews and maintenance personnel that operate its jetliners; and runs a subsidiary offering air traffic management products and services.
+Among them are two assembly locations that produce “made-in-America” commercial airliners and helicopters; two engineering centers; and aircraft spares facilities that stock nearly all the proprietary hardware used on Airbus aircraft.
+The company also has large in-country training centers for pilots, crews and maintenance personnel; and a subsidiary offering air traffic management products and services.

 Also in Mobile is the Airbus Engineering Center, which officially opened in 2007.
-This operation is responsible for various interior elements of Airbus’ A350XWB, A380 and A330-200 widebody aircraft.
+This operation is responsible for the design and engineering of cabin and cargo interior elements for Airbus’ aircraft.

 Airbus’ first U.S. design and engineering center opened in Wichita, Kansas in 2002.
-Based at Wichita State University’s Innovation Campus, engineers at Wichita’s Airbus Engineering Center support ongoing activity for the company’s single-aisle and widebody jetliners, including significant design work on the A350 XWB.
+Based at Wichita State University’s Innovation Campus, engineers at the Airbus Engineering Center support ongoing activity for the company’s single-aisle and wide-body jetliners.

-Airbus Training Center in Miami, Florida offers a range of full-flight simulators and computer-based training programs, hosting each year some 1500 air crew members from Airbus customer airlines.
+The Airbus Training Center in Miami, Florida offers a range of full-flight simulators and computer-based training programs, hosting each year some 1,500 air crew members from Airbus customer airlines.
 Based at a separate facility in Miami is Airbus’ Latin America and Caribbean sales and marketing teams.

 Near the Virginia facilities are the Washington, D.C. offices of Airbus.
 Airbus Americas’ Safety and Technical Affairs and Government Relations departments are co-located there, both liaising directly with U.S. federal organizations and agencies.
 Also in Washington is the Airbus Experience Center.
 Opened in 2016, the facility is a collection of interactive, multimedia exhibits highlighting the extensive role Airbus holds in the U.S. aerospace and defense industries.